jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 ## Running on a local Python console

+Steps to run the trading model on your command line:

-- If you have Python 3.7, install the requirements:
+- Within a Python 3.7 environment, install the requirements:

         pip install -r requirements.txt